OrbitAIUCF/OrbitAI/README.md

 To achieve accurate predictions, several types of neural networks will be employed:

-- **Recurrent Neural Networks (RNNs)**: For handling time-series data and predicting satellite trajectories over time based on past movement.
+- **Gated Recurrent Neural Networks (GRU)**: For handling time-series data and predicting satellite trajectories over time based on past movement.
-- **Long Short Term Memory Model (LSTM)**: For handling the vanishing/exploding gradient problem that traditional RNNs face.
+- **Transformer Neural Network**: An upgrade to the GRU which better handles simultaneous sequential data processing.
 - **Graph Neural Networks (GNNs)**: For modeling relationships between multiple satellites in a constellation, facilitating coordination (May be implemented later).